The Increased Demand for Low-Rise Suburban Office Buildings (Orange County)

 Increased Demand for Suburban Office Areas

 Activity in suburban areas has increased, supporting previous claims that companies are transitioning out of urban areas.
 Orange County office space experienced a rise in price per square foot on commercial office sales, with cap rates increasing simultaneously.
 These numbers indicate that demand has declined for Class A assets.
-Instead, demand has shifted to low rise suburban office buildings.
-As apparent in the recent sale of Pacifc Terrace office building at 101 Columbia, Aliso Viejo, CA.
+Instead, demand has shifted to low-rise suburban office buildings.

 Shift to Satellite Offices